Ensembl/ensembl-hive/docs/creating_pipelines/meadows_and_resources.rst

    - The appropriate Meadow driver must be installed and accessible to Perl (e.g. in your $PERL5LIB).

-      - Meadow drivers for LSF and for the LOCAL Meadow are included with the eHive distribution.
+      - Meadow drivers for SLURM and for the LOCAL Meadow are included with the eHive distribution.
 Other Meadow drivers are :ref:`available in their own repositories <other-job-schedulers>`.

    - The Beekeeper must be running on a head node that can submit jobs managed by the corresponding job management engine.